Last updated July 2026

 Source: Insurance Information Institute, Facts + Statistics: Industry Overview

 Loss adjustment expense is the part of the claims bill an insurer can most directly control through better operations.
 It is bundled with paid losses in the $631.7 billion figure, and it covers the staff time, investigation, and processing that turns a reported loss into a closed file.
 Two forces push it up.
-Claims themselves are more expensive, with average auto repair costs up 26% in two years and total losses now 27% of collision claims.
-And claims are more complex, with high attorney involvement adding documentation and negotiation to the file.
+Claims themselves are more expensive, with total losses now 27% of auto claims, up from 24% a year ago and 16% in 2022, and more than a quarter of auto customers carrying deductibles of $1,000 or more.
+And claims are more complex, with total-loss valuations and disputed settlements adding documentation and negotiation to the file.
 This is why McKinsey estimates that automating routine claims processing could cut loss adjustment expense by 25% to 30%.
 The recoverable cost is not the claim payment; it is the friction of handling it.

 Claims Technology Adoption